sathyarajagopal/ng-glue-examples/README.md

 ## Running

 ```
-ng serve
+npm run start:examples
+npm run start:clients-portfolio

 ```
-The app will run on http://localhost:4200 by default unless the 4200 port is occupied.
+The apps will run on http://localhost:4200 and http://localhost:4201 by default unless the respective ports are already taken.

 ## Configure Glue42 Desktop